 Respiratory therapists work closely with doctors, nurses and other clinicians in emergency rooms, critical care units, diagnostic centers, clinics, and home health care organizations.
 SFCC’s program prepares students for a fast-paced, in-demand career.
 Blending high-tech training with compassionate care, students gain the skills required to be a specialist in assessing and treating people with breathing and cardiopulmonary disorders.

-For information on admission requirements and process, see the Respiratory Care Applicant Information document, https://www.sfcc.edu/programs/respiratory_therapy or a Respiratory Care Department adviser.
+For information on admission requirements and process see the Respiratory Care Applicant Information document online, www.sfcc.edu/programs/respiratory_therapy or a respiratory care department adviser.
 Students must complete all respiratory care core courses at SFCC.
 Students are required to pass each course with a grade of “C+” or better in order to progress in and complete this sequential program.
+All general education and prerequisite courses must be completed prior to the beginning of the second semester of the program in order to progress in and complete the program.

 Upon completion of this program, students will be able to: